GoogleCloudPlatform/enterprise-knowledge-solution/components/processing/README.md

 There are Python-based libraries, such as in [libs/processor-base](libs/processor-base) which also have a requirements.in.
 There can be one or more .pth files, such as [libs/packages.pth](libs/packages.pth) which define libraries that should be included in the site path.
 These are loaded into the common virtual environment.

-See the deployments for patterns for including the libraries in Docker containers and in Cloud Functions.
+See the deployments for patterns for including the libraries in Docker containers.
 It uses tasks.py and the [pyinvoke](https://www.pyinvoke.org/) library and can be used to define common tasks that need to be run, including re-synchronising the environment as well as running Python scripts.

 ## Processor Base Framework